 Bako National Park is a Malaysian national park located just 37 km from the city of Kuching.
 It is one of the easiest-to-access national parks in Borneo, has some of the best-marked trails making DIY travel here easy, and is renowned for being one of the best parks in all of Borneo.

 For those planning a visit to Bako National Park, I urge you to at least spend a night in the park- it’s possible to visit as a day trip, but to get the best experience, spend the night!
 Most who visit go to Bako National Park as a day trip from Kuching and usually miss out on the highlights of the park.

 In this guide, I’ll share with you information on how to reach Bako from Kuching, how to book accommodation, and more!

 Start planning your visit to Bako National Park and beyond with the Bradt Borneo Guidebook

-Being the Bako National Park is in Malaysian state of Sarawak, the currency used is the Malaysian Ringgit (RM).
-At the time of writing (January 2021) the current exchange rates are:
+Being the Bako National Park is in the Malaysian state of Sarawak, the currency used is the Malaysian Ringgit (RM).
+At the time of writing (August 2023) the current exchange rates are: